What CDM is doing to prevent the spread of COVID-19 on campus.

 Prevention on campus

 All visitors must wear masks or face coverings when on campus, specifically in all common areas.
 It is encouraged to bring and wear your own non-medical face mask if possible.
 If visitors do not have a personal one available, they request a disposable set from reception.
+Although not currently required to access the lobby or classrooms, vaccination is highly recommended.
+Learn more about how to get vaccinated.

 Visitors are encouraged to wash their hands often, including prior to entering and when leaving the facility.
 We also ask that visitors follow well-established protocols for hygiene etiquette and avoid touching their mouth/face with their hands.
 Hand sanitizers and Lysol wipes are available all over the school.
 The events kitchen and the washrooms are available for hand washing and are kept well stocked.